bainbridge/health_share/posts/template_personal.md

 Notes
 -

-[^1]: This post is based solely on my personal experiences & 'anecdata.'
-If this topic is familiar to you, I'd love to know how your experiences compare with mine -- or if this topic is new to you, I'd love to know how this post has impacted how you think about the issue.
+[^1]: Unless I cite specific research, my 'personal' posts are generally based on my own experiences & 'anecdata.'
+If this topic is familiar to you, I'd love to know how your experiences compare with mine.
+If this topic is new to you, I'd love to know how this post has impacted how you think about the issue.
 If you feel compelled, please send me a comment [here](https://docs.google.com/forms/d/e/1FAIpQLSeTskpY1LoQss2fgXTcGZNyFY4XgTrWW49o4TzLLHdgkeVeOQ/viewform).
 Please include the post title in your comment so I can figure out what you’re referring to.
 Thanks!